Skip to content

 Strategies for Employers to Promote Exercise and Well-Being

-Exercise doesn’t have to be extreme to be effective.
-Short workouts, stretch breaks, walking meetings, and low-impact options can all support endorphin release and stress relief.
+Exercise doesn't have to be intense to be effective.
+Even short bouts of moderate movement — 10–20 minute walks, stretch breaks, low-impact sessions — meaningfully support endorphin release and stress relief.
 The goal is regular movement, not perfection.
+Framing wellness programs around consistency rather than performance makes them more inclusive and more sustainable.

-When people understand how exercise and endorphins affect stress, mood, and performance, they’re more likely to participate consistently.
+Awareness drives participation.
+When employees understand specifically how movement affects their stress levels, mood, and cognitive performance, they're more likely to show up consistently.
 Educational content, webinars, and expert-led resources help turn awareness into action.

 Related: The Power of Physical Activity in Boosting Mental Health